MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-scatter.md

 ![Screenshot of a Scatter chart with TempTime added to the Details well.](media/power-bi-visualization-scatter/pbi_scatter_tshoot2.png)

 To create a new field, [use the Power BI Desktop Query Editor to add an Index Column](../desktop-add-custom-column.md) to your dataset.
-Then add this column to the **Details** well of your visualization.
+Then add this column to your visualization's **Details** well.

 ## Next steps